Central Vancouver Island, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Check that you pick the necessary kind.
-The majority of adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Take care to pick the right type.
+A lot of adapters that you can buy are simply plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Travel pillow